PostHog/posthog.com/contents/handbook/people/team-structure/platform.md

   * Writing analytics queries for performance and table schemas

 # How we work?
+## Guidelines
-* Pairing at least two people on one goal/project - not having a single person alone working on a goal
+* We work as teams on one goal/project - not having a single person alone working on a goal
 * The board should be our source of truth
 * We document what we do to share context internally
 * We finish what we start, or we don't start it at all